ejstreet/markdown-cv/index.md

 Responsible for creating and optimising CI pipelines and cloud infrastructure for a fintech startup

 Accomplishments:
-- Created and maintained several terraform modules and played a key role in migrating existing AWS infrastructure into infrastructure-as-code repository using terraform, terragrunt, and packer
+- Created and maintained several Terraform modules and played a key role in migrating existing AWS infrastructure into infrastructure-as-code repository using Terraform, Terragrunt, and Packer
-- Reduced AWS bill by 20% by identifying cost saving opportunities and implementing autoscaling and self-healing infrastructure that is suitable for spot deployments
+- Reduced AWS bill by 20% by identifying cost-saving opportunities and implementing auto-scaling and self-healing infrastructure that is suitable for spot deployments
 - Automated credential rotations for third-party integrations by creating a FastAPI microservice that leveraged Selenium browser automation
-- Optimised Gitlab CI pipelines to run 1 hour's worth of Python/Django tests in under 6 minutes
+- Optimised GitLab CI pipelines to run 1 hour's worth of Python/Django tests in under 6 minutes
-- Deployed Looker using Kubernetes and a custom Helm chart as part of a high value contract
+- Deployed Looker using Kubernetes and a custom Helm chart as part of a high-value contract
 - Rolled out Envoy proxy sidecars on key services using configurable templates to add access logging, TLS, and gRPC to multiple services
-- Set up logging and alerts in Datadog and integrated them with Slack to provide early warnings of anomalous behaviour to stakeholders
+- Set up logging and alerts in Datadog and integrated them with Slack to provide early warnings of anomalous behavior to stakeholders

 `August 2017 - March 2019`
 __Electrical Engineer, Jaguar Land Rover, UK__